gonun13/phones-test/README.md

 ```

 Running start will:
-Create two containers (PHP & Web with all required dependencies)
+Create two containers (PHP & Web with all required dependencies) & boot them up.

-Boot them up.
-You access the dataset on: <your_ip>:8080
+You can access the dataset on: <your_ip>:8080

 ## How to test